Vancouver Entry Requirements

 Prohibited Items

-- Hate propaganda and obscene materials
+- Hate propaganda - illegal

 Restricted Items